PalampalliPraneeth/PalampalliPraneeth/README.md

 - 👋 Hi, I’m Praneeth currently pursuing Master's in Business Analytics at University at Buffalo <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 👀 I'm keen on utilizing my skills in Python, R, React.js, SQL, JavaScript, HTML, and CSS.
 - 💞️ I'm enthusiastic about partnering on data-centric projects, leveraging my proficiency in Python, Power BI, and SQL.
 Additionally, my expertise as a front-end developer using React.js will enrich the process, aiding in informed decision-making through thorough data analysis.
-- 🌱 I’m currently learning about OpenCV, LLM and Implementing Nocode web applications using React Js.
+- 🌱 I’m currently learning about OpenCV, LLM and Implementing No-code or low-code web applications using React Js.
 <!-- ##- 📫 How to reach me: Connect with me on <a href="https://www.linkedin.com/in/praneethpalampalli/" target="_blank">LinkedIn</a> or send me an email at <a href="mailto:ppalampa@buffao.edu">ppalampa@buffao.edu</a>.
 I'm open to exploring opportunities for data projects and collaborations! -->
 ## Contact details
 <p>